koajs/json-filter/Readme.md

 # koa-json-filter

-  Middleware allowing the client to filter the response to only what they need, reducing the amount of traffic over the wire.
+  Middleware allowing the client to filter the response to only what they need, reducing the amount of traffic over the wire using the `?filter=foo,bar,baz` querystring parameter.

   JSONSelect would also be great for this but I find it's a little too complicated for the average use-case, so this is just a simple key filter.